darold/pgtt-rsl/README.md

 The extension comes with two functions that can be used instead of the CREATE GLOBAL TEMPORARY TABLE statement.
-To create a GTT table named test_table you can use the following statements:
+To create a GTT table named test_table you can use one of the following statements:

 * `CREATE GLOBAL TEMPORARY TABLE test_table (id integer, lbl text) ON COMMIT PRESERVE ROWS;`
 * `SELECT pgtt_schema.pgtt_create_table('test_table', 'id integer, lbl text', true);`